AliceO2Group/AliceO2/prodtests/full-system-test/README.md

 ## Full system test overview and quickstart guide

 The full system test consists of 2 parts (detailed below):
-* The time frame generation part, which runs the simulation, digitization, raw conversion, and other misc tasks.
+* The time frame generation part, which runs the simulation, embedding (if needed), digitization, raw conversion, and other misc tasks.
 * A DPL workflow, which can run the synchronous and the asynchronous reconstruction.

 The relevant scripts are `/prodtests/full_system_test.sh` and all scripts in `/prodtests/full-system-test`.